 - VI.
 Catalog Course Description

-- This course is a survey of Western human history and explores the social, political, religious, intellectual, and artistic achievements from the around the year 1500 to the present.
+- This course is a survey and critical examination of Western human history and explores the social, political, religious, intellectual, and artistic achievements from the around the year 1500 to the present.

 - VII.
 Required Course Content and Direction

 - demonstrate an understanding of the history of Western Civilization, including the relationships and conflicts among its diverse societies, stretching from around the year 1500 to the present day [Social Science];

 - critically analyze and evaluate competing points of view and voices in Early Modern and Modern Western history [Critical Thinking];

 - demonstrate an understanding of the social and political systems, economies, and cultures of Western Civilization's diverse societies stretching from around the year 1500 to the present day [Diversity];

 - identify major modern ideologies, such as Liberalism, Conservatism, and Nationalism and their impact on society, politics, and culture;

 - demonstrate an understanding of the political, social, and cultural impact of the Scientific Revolution and Enlightenment on Western Civilization;